ericwbailey/ericwbailey.website/source/published/re-selling-your-extension.md

 <p>Hi</p>

 <p>I am Katie Overton from Chrome Extensions UK store.
-I emailed you last week and just wanted to follow up about the monetization of your extension Snake People to Snake People using our Premium Bing Hosted Product.</p>
+I emailed you last week and just wanted to follow up about the monetization of your extension Millenials to Snake People using our Premium Bing Hosted Product.</p>

 <p>If you decide to go ahead with this opportunity, you can earn up to $1000 a month per 5000 users as it is a premium product from Bing by invitation only.</p>